colinhacks/zod/README.md

 > { ... }
 ```

-By contraining these in your generic input, you can limit what schemas are allowable in your schema:
+By contraining these in your generic input, you can limit what schemas are allowable as inputs to your function:

 ```ts
 function makeSchemaOptional<T extends z.ZodType<string>>(schema: T) {